 All Assessment dates are published in the Semester and Term Dates.

-- The August Supplementary exam period for all resits and deferrals will run from 8th August 2022 - 19th August 2022
+- The August supplementary exam period will run from 5th August - 16th August 2024.

 *Please note dates may differ for students following the programmes Engineering Leadership Management and Sustainable Engineering Management for International Development